apache/nuttx-apps/system/zmodem/README.txt

           Limit the transmit window size to N bytes (ZMODEM).

-      UPDATE:  I have verified that with debug off and at lower serial BAUD (1200), the transfers of large fails succeed without errors.
+      UPDATE:  I have verified that with debug off and at lower serial BAUD (2400), the transfers of large fails succeed without errors.
       You may need the Linux sz -O option to keep it from timing out in these low BAUD transfers.
+I do not consider this a "solution" to the problem.